 ABSTRACT

-The present investigation entitled “Studies on foliar application of nutrients on biochemical properties in Kinnow mandarin” was carried out on eleven year old plant in the Department of Horticulture, CCS Haryana Agricultural University, Hisar.
+The present investigation entitled “Studies on foliar application of nutrients on biochemical properties in Kinnow mandarin” was carried out on eleven-year-old plant in the Department of Horticulture, CCS Haryana Agricultural University, Hisar.
 The treatments comprising eleven foliar application of nutrients were laid out in a randomized block design with three replications keeping a net plot size of 6.0 x 6.0 m separately.
 The data were recorded on various parameters, which were influenced significantly by different levels of nutrients applied as foliar application.
 The quality parameters viz. juice content, total soluble solid, acidity, ascorbic acid, brix to acid ratio, non reducing sugar and total sugars were recorded maximum with foliar application of K2SO4 2.0% whereas; minimum peel content, rag content, peel thickness were found with ZnSO4 0.4%.

 Keywords: Kinnow, mandarin, foliar, nutrients, total sugars